J. C. Williamson: The beginning of the J. C. Williamson Ltd. theatrical empire

 In July 1882, Williamson began the leasing the Melbourne Theatre Royal, which was newly renovated, introducing modern technical facilities and lavish sets.
 This transaction marked the beginning of Williamson's long career as Australia's foremost theatrical manager.
 After a tour of New Zealand that year, Williamson entered into partnership with Arthur Garner and George Musgrove ("W. G. and M.").
-This triumvirate was often criticized for creating a monopoly, crushing the old repertory system and discouraging local actors, but it brought to Australia such artists as Dion Boucicault, as well as employing new and local talent such as Nellie Stewart and Howard Vernon.
+This triumvirate was often criticised for creating a monopoly, crushing the old repertory system and discouraging local actors, but it brought to Australia such artists as Dion Boucicault, as well as employing new and local talent such as Nellie Stewart and Howard Vernon.
 In December 1886, they opened the luxurious new Princess's Theatre in Melbourne with Gilbert and Sullivan's The Mikado.

 By 1890, Williamson had hired Henry Bracy as a leading tenor and a stage manager.
 Bracy subsequently directed numerous comic opera productions for Williamson, also becoming Williamson's chief advisor on casting, working for the company until 1914.

 The W. G. and M. partnership was dissolved on 4 March 1890.
 Williamson and Garner formed Williamson, Garner & Co.
 Musgrove took the Sydney Theatre Royal, while Williamson and Garner held Melbourne's Theatre Royal and Princess Theatre, and Adelaide's Theatre Royal.
 They had a major success when they brought Sarah Bernhardt to Australia in 1891.
 At the end of the year Williamson bought Garner out, but Maggie Moore left him for the actor Harry R. Roberts, making extensive financial claims upon him.
 Musgrove rejoined Williamson in 1892, when they produced the pantomime Little Red Riding Hood, which opened a new "Lyceum" theatre on Pitt Street, Sydney.

-In 1896 they broke box-office records with an original Australian pantomime, Djin Djin.
+In 1896, they broke box-office records with an original Australian pantomime, Djin Djin.
 Williamson married Mary Alice Weir, a dancer, in 1899, and his partnership with Musgrove dissolved that year unpleasantly.
-Among other ventures, in 1900 Williamson leased Her Majesty's Theatre in Melbourne, and began a series of extensive renovations and expansions to the theatre that became the flagship venue for J. C. Williamson in years to come.
-He also leased Her Majesty's Theatre in Sydney, and in 1902 mounted the biggest production in its history, Ben Hur, at a cost of £14,000.
+Among other ventures, in 1900 Williamson leased Her Majesty's Theatre in Melbourne, and began a series of extensive renovations and expansions to the theatre that became the flagship venue for Williamson in years to come.
+He also leased Her Majesty's Theatre in Sydney, and in 1902 mounted the biggest production in its history, Ben-Hur, at a cost of £14,000.
 With a running time of nearly four hours, the production contained huge choral numbers, marches and a spectacular chariot race, with horses galloping on a treadmill in front of a moving backdrop.
-The music was composed by American Edward Stillman Kelly and remained popular for some years.
+The play had premiered on Broadway in 1899 and toured internationally; the Australian version remained popular for years.

 A bubonic plague outbreak temporarily closed the theatre soon afterwards, and it was burnt down with huge losses.
-But Williamson organized a Shakespeare company at the Theatre Royal and rebuilt the theatre in 1903.
+But Williamson organised a Shakespeare company at the Theatre Royal and rebuilt the theatre in 1903.
 The next year he entered partnership with George Tallis, his Melbourne manager, and with Gustave Ramaciotti as legal adviser.
 Visually sensational shows were now 'the Firm's' speciality, and the organisation had grown to employ 650 people.